sytelus/nanuGPT/docker/README.md

   - einops, tiktoken, wandb, mlflow, sentencepiece, tokenizers, transformers, datasets, tqdm, matplotlib, rich
 - Additional (used by code / utilities):
   - numpy, pandas, scipy
-  - xformers (for `xformers.ops.SwiGLU`)
   - flash-attn (for TinyLlama/LLaMA variants)
 - Build tooling for native extensions: build-essential, ninja, cmake, python3-dev, etc.

 Troubleshooting
-- xFormers wheels: If install fails, your Torch/CUDA combo may not match the index.
-Override `--cuda-index-url` to the proper URL (e.g., cu121, cu118), or pin a compatible xFormers version.
 - FlashAttention build: If a wheel isn’t available and it compiles from source, ensure adequate RAM/CPU.
 You may set `MAX_JOBS=<n>` during build to limit parallel compilation.
 - GPU runtime: Ensure the host has recent NVIDIA drivers and that `nvidia-smi` works.
 Inside the container, `python -c "import torch; print(torch.cuda.is_available())"` should print `True`.